Simple tips for improving sleep

 - Avoid work, emails and tasks that are mentally or emotionally demanding 60 mins before bed.

 - Avoid electronic devices with screens (TV, PC, Tablet, Phone) for 30-60 minutes before bed.
 If you HAVE to use the phone or computer use F.lux or Apple’s Night Shift setting.
-The aim here is to reduce your exposure to blue light which disrupts your biological clock, by causing a reduction in the release of the rest and recovery hormone melatonin (which is produced by the Pineal gland).
+The aim here is to reduce your exposure to bright lights, which disrupts your biological clock, by causing a reduction in the release of the rest and recovery hormone melatonin (which is produced by the Pineal gland).
+Previously it was thought that blue light was the main issue but further research has shown that yellow or warmer light might actually be worse than blue.
+To keep it simple, avoid bright screens or other forms of light during this period.
 You can read more about this process here.

 - Spend 30-60 minutes doing something that relaxes you like reading a fiction book.